Our Vision for the future

 Our Graduate development programme

-We've got a plan, which we're calling our Blueprint for Yorkshire.
+At Yorkshire Water, we've got a plan, which we're calling our Blueprint for Yorkshire.
 It’s making us challenge the way we do things.
 How we supply safe drinking water to a growing population and deal with waste water too.
 How we minimise our impact on the environment and continue to save water.
 How we keep customers' bills low, while still investing for the future.
 And how we do all this and still deliver the level of service you expect and value.

 This part of our Blueprint describes our vision and the future direction of the company over the next 25 years.